mastodon/mastodon/README.md

 To set up **macOS** for native development, complete the following steps:

-- Install [Homebrew] and run `brew install postgresql@14 redis imagemagick libidn nvm` to install the required project dependencies
+- Install [Homebrew] and run `brew install postgresql@14 redis vips libidn nvm` to install the required project dependencies
 - Use a Ruby version manager to activate the ruby in `.ruby-version` and run `nvm use` to activate the node version from `.nvmrc`
 - Run the `bin/setup` script, which will install the required ruby gems and node